heympriyesh/GSIV23_Priyesh_Pandey/README.md

     6. Then npm start to start the app.
     7. To make a build use npm run build.

-## Elements in which i have done well
-    a.)
-Making code resuable.
-    b.) used redux toolkit.
-    c.)
-Used material UI.
-    d.)
-Page is responive.
-    e.) handled the movie cards in which the image link is broken. f.) handled no data found case.
-    g.) added deboucning to handle the search.

-## Improvements if i have more 4 hours
-    I will try to add more functionality
 ### Link : https://64db8c11e4f0ac6c882cd9b7--statuesque-granita-9c7ec7.netlify.app/